Qiskit/qiskit-ibm-provider/README.md

 backend = provider.get_backend('ibmq_qasm_simulator')
 ```

-By default, all IBM Quantum Experience accounts have access to the same, open project
+By default, all IBM Quantum accounts have access to the same, open project
 (hub: `ibm-q`, group: `open`, project: `main`).
 For convenience, the
 `IBMAccount.load_account()` and `IBMAccount.enable_account()` methods will return a provider
 for that project.
 If you have access to other projects, you can use: